Fresno Rollover Accident Lawyer

 - Head restraint failure

-Manufacturer design flaws are usually settled in massive high-profile class-action lawsuits.
-This is because the design flaws affect many vehicles at the same time.
-Due to the large settlements manufacturers have paid for involving design flaw settlements, many add electronic stability control devices to light trucks like SUVs, pickup trucks, and vans.
+Manufacturer design flaws are usually settled in massive high-profile class-action lawsuits, and this is because the design flaws affect many vehicles at the same time.
+Due to the large settlements manufacturers have paid for design flaw settlements, many add electronic stability control devices to light trucks like SUVs, pickup trucks, and vans.
 These devices prevent rollovers by balancing the oversteering or understeering of a driver.

 You should speak to an experienced rollover over accident sooner rather than later.
 Why?
 Because rollover accidents are usually complex and result in serious bodily injuries.
 As a result, a civil claim filed against a defendant, especially a large corporate defendant like a vehicle manufacturer, requires more skill.
-A Fresno rollover accident lawyer can be a tremendous benefit if you encounter one, or all, of the following:
+An accident attorney can be a tremendous benefit if you encounter one, or all, of the following:

 - The other driver's insurance company or the government is denying you the settlement